Amjt11/Zomato-Exploratory-Data-Analysis/README.md

 ## Data Cleaning and Null values

-Before performing analysis, I ensured that the data was clean and free from null values where necessary.
+Before performing the analysis, I ensured that the data was clean and free from null values where necessary.
 ```sql
 SELECT
 	COUNT(*)